Aksel147/nextjs-auth0-template/README.md

-# nextjs-oauth-template
+# nextjs-auth0-template
-Template Next.js App with OAuth and a file upload endpoint using Prisma for database connections
+Template Next.js App with Auth0 and a file upload endpoint using Prisma for database connections